• Skip to primary navigation

 Homemade Hamburger Helper recipe

-You'll find many flavors of Hamburger Helper at the grocery store, but my recipe is inspired by the Beef Pasta Hamburger Helper.
-I did not attempt to replicate the flavor exactly, but rather create a better-tasting meal, using simple ingredients that is just as easy.
-So grab a fork and get ready to enjoy classic comfort food you can feel good about.
+You'll find many flavors of Hamburger Helper at the grocery store, but this easy Hamburger Helper recipe is inspired by the Beef Pasta Hamburger Helper.
+I did not attempt to replicate the flavor exactly, but rather create a better-tasting meal, using simple ingredients that are just as easy as the boxed stuff.
+So grab a fork and get ready to enjoy classic comfort food you can feel good about feeding the whole family.

 How to Make Hamburger Helper